 top of page

-• Writer's picturePaul D. Wilke
+Writer's picturePaul D. Wilke

-We know little about Constantine the man.
-If we had more details, his life would offer ample material for a Shakespearean tragedy.
-This Constantine rose from obscurity to the heights of power before seeing it all come crashing down a few years later.
-At his apogee in AD 409, he even got the Western Roman Emperor Honorius (AD 393-423) to recognize him as co-emperor.
+We know little about Constantine, the man.
+But what we do know provides material for a Greek tragedy.
+This obscure soldier emerged from obscurity to the heights of power before seeing it all come crashing down a few years later.
+At his apogee around 409, he convinced the Western Roman ruler Honorius (393-423) to recognize him as co-emperor.
+Alas, his moment at the pinnacle of power did not last; just as fast as he rose, he fell.

-Alas, his moment at the pinnacle of power was brief; just as quickly as he rose, he fell.
-Such was the fate of yet another of late Rome's many usurpers.
-The tomb of the Western Roman Empire became filled with ambitious gamblers like Constantine III, making him memorable mostly as a case study of political dysfunction and decay.
+Such was the fate of yet another of late Rome's many warlord usurpers.
+The tomb of the Western Empire overflowed with ambitious gamblers like Constantine III, making him memorable only as a case study of late Roman political dysfunction and decay.

-Britannia in AD 400: The Calm before the storm
+Britannia in AD 400: The Calm Before the Storm

 "The regular forces which guarded that remote province had been gradually withdrawn, and Britain was abandoned without defense to the Saxon pirates and the savages of Ireland and Caledonia.
 The Britons, reduced to this extremity, no longer relied on the tardy and doubtful aid of a declining monarchy."
 Edward Gibbon